-To increase the likelihood that LMU-CVM produces a significant number of graduates who practice in the Appalachian region, the college visits grade schools and high schools several times a year to educate young students about veterinary medicine.
-Young students, especially those in underserved areas, are not always aware about different career options.
+To increase the likelihood that LMU-CVM produces a significant number of graduates who practice in the Appalachian region, the college visits grade schools and high schools periodically to educate young students about veterinary medicine.
+Young students, especially those in underserved areas, are not always aware of different career options.
 Heightened awareness about the profession and the LMU-CVM will hopefully motivate some of these students, who otherwise might not have ever considered being a veterinarian, to enter the profession.
-The CVM also has several sessions a year for high school students on the LMU-CVM campus.
+The LMU-CVM also has several sessions a year for high school students on the LMU-CVM campus.